Graduate Music Audition Requirements

 Composition

-Applicants to the graduate programs in composition should submit a portfolio of between two and four recent works (no more) which were written in the last two years, at least one of which must be for large ensemble (over 10 players).
+- Applicants to the graduate programs in composition should submit a portfolio of between two and four recent works (no more) which were written in the last three years, at least one of which must be for large ensemble (over 10 players).

 - Scores should be legibly notated (by hand or by computer).